Chan Kai-kit: Political career

 In December 1993, the United States Congress approved appointing Chan as the first Macanese special adviser.
 He received the certificate and a flag of the United States in January 1994, which is the only U.S. flag permitted by the Macanese authorities to fly.
 In August 1994, Chan founded the first province-level townsmen group, the Macau Hoi Nam Association, and was elected the leader.
 In September 1996, Chan ran for the Legislative Assembly under the party of "Macau Economy and People's Livelihood Promotion Association", and received the highest number of votes amongst all candidates, banishing Fernando Chui, who would become the Chief Executive of Macau, from re-election.
 While claims of bribery were investigated during the election, there was eventually no conclusion.

 In January 1998, Chan was appointed the Macanese deputy to the 9th Chinese People's Political Consultative Conference (CPPCC), and deputy to the Hainan CPPCC.
 However, The Wall Street Journal in the United States reported the scandal of Bill Clinton, then President of the United States, of receiving political cash, which involved Chan, who once took a photo with Clinton.
 Two months later, Chan purchased a Ukrainian aircraft carrier with around 150 million dollars.
 His plan to transform the carrier into a hotel and casino was rejected by the Macanese Government.

 Scandal

-In November 1998, Goldman Sachs discovered accounting improprieties for Guangnan Holding, which in early 1999 declared an inability to pay for the debts accounting 130 million RMB.
+In November 1998, Goldman Sachs discovered accounting improprieties for Guangnan Holding, which in early 1999 declared an inability to pay for the debts accounting for 130 million RMB.
 Following investigations by Hong Kong's Independent Commission Against Corruption (ICAC), Chan was accused of conspiracy to defraud Guangnan Holding in 1999 along with others.
 The last appearance of Chan was on 21 April 1998 attending a Legislative Assembly meeting.
 On 8 June 1999, Chan was officially wanted by the ICAC.
 As Chan did not apply to stay in the Legislative Assembly after the Transfer of sovereignty over Macau in 1999, the Preparatory Committee for the Macau Special Administrative Region decided in August 1999 to hold a by-election for the vacancy.
 Iong Weng-ian was elected by the Selection Committee on 20 September 1999 to succeed Chan.
-The whereabouts of Chan remains unknown today.
+The whereabouts of Chan remain unknown today.